Senths02/portfolio/src/content/watch-party-data.md

 <summary>Background</summary>

 ### The big picture
-When organisations use data to deliver rich, personalised services, it's not always clear to users how their data is collected and what happens with it.
+When personal data is used to deliver rich, personalised services, it's not always clear to users how their data is collected and what happens with it.
 <br>

 ![Standard practice](images/watch-party-data/standard_practice.png)